HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

-Mathematicians developed lots of tools for studying this category by working in (the much better behaved) $\mathsf{Top}$ for as long as possible, then quotienting only at the end.
+Mathematicians developed lots of tools for studying this category by working in (the much better behaved) $\mathsf{Top}$ for as long as possible, then quotienting out the homotopy relation at the very end.

 Algebraically, we have the [derived category][3] of Grothendieck's school.
 Here we have a notion of "chain homotopy" and again we want to consider